 The PDSA says: "Use of vaccinations - or ‘jabs’ - has helped to stop pets getting sick and has saved millions of lives over the last few decades.
 There are lots of illnesses that used to be common but now are rarely seen by vets, thanks to vaccinations stopping them spreading.
 If owners stop vaccinating their pets, we’ll see a lot of these rare conditions coming back and more seriously ill pets will be in need of lifesaving treatment."

-What’s a titer test and can it replace pet vaccines?
+What’s a titre test and can it replace pet vaccines?

-Some pet owners and vets say that titer tests should replace booster vaccinations, as long as the results indicate the presence of antibodies.
-Others, however, disagree.
+Some pet owners and vets say that titre tests should replace booster vaccinations, as long as the results indicate the presence of antibodies.
+But others disagree.

-They warn that while a titter test that shows antibodies for certain illnesses could be accepted by kennels and catteries, it may not be useful in checking for immunity.
+They warn that while a titre test that shows antibodies for certain illnesses could be accepted by kennels and catteries, it may not be useful in checking for immunity.

 For example, the presence of antibodies, or their absence, may not necessarily mean your pet will or will not get a disease.

 Dr Patty Khuly, in an article for PetMD, says that titre test results are not conclusive evidence – they measure antibody immunity but not cell immunity and even though it is thought the two normally correlate, it is not clear how much.